 Yet, who was Sarah really?
 How well do we know her?
 In addition, what can we learn from her?

-In this month's Limmud, we will study Sarah's life in-depth and gain a greater understanding of this monumental figure in both the Jewish and Christian faiths.
+We will study Sarah's life in-depth and gain a greater understanding of this monumental figure in both the Jewish and Christian faiths.